-8 REPORTING CONCERNS AND RECORD KEEPING
+9 REPORTING CONCERNS AND RECORD KEEPING

-- 8.1 All safeguarding and welfare concerns, discussions and decisions made will be recorded in writing and kept in line with the East Sussex Safeguarding Children Partnership guidance Keeping Records of Child Protection and Welfare Concerns Guidance for Early Years Settings, Schools and Colleges. - 8.2 Hate incidents, e.g. racist, homophobic, gender or disability-based bullying, are reported, recorded and considered under safeguarding arrangements. - 8.3 Attendance patterns are reviewed and responded to under safeguarding arrangements. - 8.4 We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including welfare and safeguarding concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority, and within 5 working days.
-(ESCC best practice is that this should be actioned within five working days). - When a pupil is due to transfer to another school the DSL will consider if it would be appropriate to share any information with the new school or college in advance of the pupil leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives. - 8.6 When a new pupil joins our school, and there is a record of safeguarding or welfare concerns, we will ensure that this information is shared appropriately with the DSL, the Special Education Needs Coordinator (SENCO) and the Designated Teacher for LAC, as necessary.
+- 9.1 All safeguarding and welfare concerns, discussions and decisions made will be recorded in writing and kept in line with the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance. - 9.2 We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including welfare and safeguarding concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority, and within 5 working days.
+(ESCC best practice is that this should be actioned within five working days). - 9.3 When a pupil is due to transfer to another school the DSL will consider if it would be appropriate to share any information with the new school or college in advance of the pupil

-9 SAFER WORKFORCE AND MANAGING ALLEGATIONS AGAINST STAFF AND VOLUNTEERS
+- leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives. - 9.4 When a new pupil joins our school, and there is a record of safeguarding or welfare concerns, we will ensure that this information is shared appropriately with the DSL, the Special Education Needs Coordinator (SENCO) and the Designated Teacher for Looked After Children (LAC), as necessary.

-- 9.1 All individuals working in any capacity at our school will be subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2019. - 9.2 We will ensure that agencies and third parties supplying staff provide us with evidence that they have made the appropriate level of safeguarding checks on individuals working in our school.
-We will also ensure that any agency worker presenting for work is the same person on whom the checks have been made. - 9.3 We will ensure that alternative provision providers provide evidence that they have made the appropriate level of safeguarding checks on individuals working for their organisation. - 9.4 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 9.5 We will ensure that at least one member of every interview panel has completed safer recruitment training.
+10 SAFER WORKFORCE AND MANAGING ALLEGATIONS AGAINST STAFF AND VOLUNTEERS

-9.6 We have a procedure in place to handle allegations against members of staff and volunteers in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2019.
+- 10.1 Our school has robust safer recruitment procedures to help prevent unsuitable people from working with children.
+Please see Recruitment Policy for further details. - 10.2 All individuals working in any capacity at our school will be subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2020. - 10.3 We will ensure that agencies and third parties supplying staff provide us with written reassurance that they have made the appropriate level of safeguarding checks on individuals working in our school.
+We will also ensure that any agency worker presenting for work is the same person on whom the checks have been made. - 10.4 We will ensure that alternative provision providers provide written reassurance that they have made the appropriate level of safeguarding checks on individuals working for their organisation. - 10.5 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder. - 10.6 We will ensure that at least one member of every interview panel has completed safer recruitment training. - 10.7 The headteacher and the nominated governor for child protection are responsible for ensuring that our single central record is accurate and up to date. - 10.8 We have a procedure in place to handle allegations against members of staff and volunteers in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2020.
 This procedure is detailed in Appendix B.

-10 STAFF INDUCTION, TRAINING AND DEVELOPMENT
+11 STAFF INDUCTION, TRAINING AND DEVELOPMENT